urmijain/Catdog/README.md

 Welcome to my Automation model for Face Mask Detection.

-Here you will learn how to use Automation for the Deployment of a Machine Learning model.
+Here you will learn how to use Automation for the Deployment of a Machine Learning model using Flask WebFrame Application

 Prerequisites: